NathanCheshire/Stack/README.md

 # Project 1 : Stack
 ### Made for data structures course fall 2019

-### Instructions I was given for this homework project (full PDF in files)
+### Instructions I was given for this homework project
-For this assignment you must write a program that implements a stack of integers.
-The stack should be implemented using classes and must support the push, pop, and peek stack operations, the isEmpty method, and overload operator<<.
-Your stack implementation should also handle popping or peeking at data from an empty stack without generating a runtime error.

 Your program should test the correctness of your implementation in function main.
 You should provide test case to verify your stack works for the following cases: